Incoming SIP Calls

 SIP Billing

 Serving SIP calls requires additional infrastructure (provided by our SIP partner, Voximplant).
 Consequently, SIP calls incur costs for SIP minutes in addition to the regular cost of call minutes.
 Like call minutes, SIP minutes are billed per-deciminute (i.e. six second increments), rounded up to the nearest deciminute.
-Unlike call minutes, SIP minutes are billed when SIP infrastructure is active, not just while your agent is connected to a user.
-In particular, outgoing calls are billed from the start of the call, not the point at which your user answers.
-This means that an outgoing SIP call may be billed for 0 minutes and non-zero SIP minutes if the call is not answered.
+Unlike call minutes, SIP minutes can be billed even when your agent is not connected to a user — for example, transfer legs that keep running after your agent leaves the call.
+Ringing time is not billed though: an outgoing call only begins accruing SIP minutes once it is answered, so a call that is never answered incurs no SIP minutes.
 See https://ultravox.ai/pricing for current rates for SIP minutes.
 The examples below illustrate how different call scenarios affect SIP billing.
-Red blocks correspond to segments of the call that count toward the SIP duration while the blue block shows when your agent is connected (i.e. regular call minutes).Transfers
+Red blocks correspond to segments of the call that count toward the SIP duration, grey blocks (ringing) are not billed, and the blue block shows when your agent is connected (i.e. regular call minutes).Transfers

 Transfers often involve additional call legs that may increase the effective SIP duration of your call at double speed or extend your call duration well beyond the duration during which your agent is active.
 Some examples follow:- Cold transfer with SIP REFER: If the REFER is successful, all Ultravox infrastructure is removed from the call, so the SIP clock stops immediately.
 The SIP billing clock never runs at double rate for REFER cold transfers.